Woolstenhulme History, Family Crest & Coats of Arms

-First found in Lancashire where they held a family seat from very ancient times, before and after the Norman Conquest in 1066, in Wolstenholme, near Warrington, in that shire.
+The surname Woolstenhulme was first found in Lancashire where they held a family seat from very ancient times, before and after the Norman Conquest in 1066, in Wolstenholme, near Warrington, in that shire.
 Conjecturally they were descended from Woolston in Warwickshire, a pre-Norman Saxon settlement.

 This web page shows only a small excerpt of our Woolstenhulme research.
-Another 323 words (23 lines of text) covering the years 1400, 1574, 1700, 1562, 1639, 1610, 1670, 1640, 1622, 1691, 1649, 1709, 1676, 1717, 1689, 1724, 1660, 1738 and 1762 are included under the topic Early Woolstenhulme History in all our PDF Extended History products and printed products wherever possible.
+Another 162 words (12 lines of text) covering the years 1400, 1574, 1700, 1562, 1639, 1610, 1600, 1609, 1611, 1670, 1640, 1622, 1691, 1649, 1709, 1676, 1717, 1689, 1724, 1660, 1738 and 1762 are included under the topic Early Woolstenhulme History in all our PDF Extended History products and printed products wherever possible.

-Another 195 words (14 lines of text) are included under the topic Early Woolstenhulme Notables in all our PDF Extended History products and printed products wherever possible.
+Another 132 words (9 lines of text) are included under the topic Early Woolstenhulme Notables in all our PDF Extended History products and printed products wherever possible.